oscarsandford/ichor/README.md

-# ichor
+# Ichor/Ichora
-Paint application for Linux.
+A simple paint/sketching application to satisfy the lack of a built-in MS Paint equivalent on Pop OS.

 Minimal or no GUI, just a canvas for drawing stuff.
+Using SDL.

 ## TODO
-- [ ] Freehand lines.
+- [x] Freehand lines.
-- [ ] Colour selection.
+- [x] Colour selection.
+- [x] Canvas clear.
 - [ ] Pen width selection (via mouse scroll).
+Involves changing freehand point to circle shape.
 - [ ] Visual outline for pen pointer (reflects pen width).
-- [ ] Button to press that saves the canvas to a designated folder.
+- [ ] Save the canvas to a designated folder.